rishabhpoddar/with-mfa-and-bot-detection/README.md

 # Email password and social login with MFA + bot detection

-We customize the login flow here to only ask for otp-email as a second factor during email password sign in (and not even sign up).
-This is so that users have a good sign up experience, and to specifically protected against credentials stuffing attacks in the email password sign in flow.
+## Flow description
+A user can sign up via social or email password login with automatic account linking.
+During sign in with email password, they are asked to also complete an otp email challenge as a second factor measure.

+## Security features
+- Preventing against credential stuffing attacks by requiring an otp email challenge during email password sign in.
+We also determine if this is required based on a risk score.
+- Automatic account linking only for verified accounts.
+- Bot detection to prevent sign ins / sign ups.
+- Customizable password policy
+- Brute force detection for OTP login flow
+- Session security:
+    - CSRF protection
+    - HttpOnly cookies
+    - Rotating refresh tokens